shevninKA1974/CRUD_Admiral/README.md

 7. While you're in the frontend folder (terminal), run the following command:
 <blockquote>npm run watch</blockquote>

-8. Edit the App.jsx file in the frontend/src folder and save. <br/>
+8. Edit the App.tsx file in the frontend/src folder and save. <br/>

 9. Refresh your project and look in src/main/resources/static.
 You should see an index.html file and an assets folder (confirming that vite is now tracking our changes).

-Pre App.jsx edit:
+Pre App.tsx edit:

 ![static folder before](https://github.com/seanpolid/spring-react-vite-images/blob/main/resources-before.png?raw=true)

-Post App.jsx edit:
+Post App.tsx edit:

 ![static folder after](https://github.com/seanpolid/spring-react-vite-images/blob/main/resources-after.png?raw=true)